 FNF Group (FNF) Gains As Market Dips: What You Should Know

-Coming into today, shares of the provider of title insurance and mortgage services had gained 2.11% in the past month.
-In that same time, the Finance sector gained 5.04%, while the S&P 500 gained 3.67%.
+Heading into today, shares of the provider of title insurance and mortgage services had gained 5.31% over the past month, outpacing the Finance sector's gain of 4.72% and the S&P 500's gain of 2.36% in that time.

 FNF Group will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect FNF Group to post earnings of $1.51 per share.
-This would mark a year-over-year decline of 24.88%.
-Our most recent consensus estimate is calling for quarterly revenue of $3.29 billion, down 12.76% from the year-ago period.
+The company is expected to report EPS of $1.51, down 24.88% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.29 billion, down 12.76% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for FNF Group.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for FNF Group.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-FNF Group is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+FNF Group is currently sporting a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, FNF Group is currently trading at a Forward P/E ratio of 8.85.
-This represents a discount compared to its industry's average Forward P/E of 13.73.
+Looking at its valuation, FNF Group is holding a Forward P/E ratio of 9.
+This represents a discount compared to its industry's average Forward P/E of 13.94.

 The Insurance - Property and Casualty industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 101, which puts it in the top 40% of all 250+ industries.
+This group has a Zacks Industry Rank of 106, putting it in the top 42% of all 250+ industries.

 Click to get this free report